W4118/W4118.github.io/README.md

         default = matching
 ```

 While there are a number of different Git-based systems, you will be using Github Classroom for this course.
 Make sure you have a registered Github account.
 If you are new to Github, please check out the [**getting started guide**](https://help.github.com/articles/set-up-git/).
 There is also [**ssh setup guide**](https://help.github.com/articles/generating-an-ssh-key/) for you to enable ssh access to Github.

+##Caution: If you use the VM image provided on [the homework page](http://www.cs.columbia.edu/~nieh/teaching/w4118/homeworks/), please remove the our testing ssh public/private key pair, and generate or copy your own to the VM.
+Please do NOT use the testing public key as your Github ssh key.

 Also please fill in the [**Google Form**](https://docs.google.com/a/columbia.edu/forms/d/1x_WFznM2y7ts_q6OpgXBOFbXd61Hnzv9NtwCgl6Pgjc) (**Please Login to LionMail first**) to declare your Github user name.

 Your source code will be stored at **_github.com/W4118/hmwkN-UserName_** as a private repository.
 Only you or your group members are allowed to push/pull from the repository.
 The sample code repository is at **_github.com/W4118/template-hmwkN_**.
 Your repository will be cloned from the sample repository initially, and you will be working on that repository afterwards.
 Be carefull not to overwrite those initial commits made by professors or TAs in your repository.
 Otherwise it would be much harder for TAs to grade your homework.